xthiago/php-skeleton/README.md

 1. If you are using Linux, go to the next step.
 If you are using `Docker for Mac or Windows`, create a `.env` file (I suggest you copy from [distribution version](env.dist) with `cp .env.dist .env`) and add `XDEBUG_REMOTE_HOST=host.docker.internal`).
 It is needed in order to allow Xdebug to connect back to the IDE in these OS.
-1. *(optional)* You can configure the XDebug in your editor/IDE in order to debug this application using it.
+1. *(optional)* You can configure the Xdebug in your editor/IDE in order to debug this application using it.
 [See the guide](docs/xdebug.md).
 1. That's all 😜.